PointsUnknown/PointsUnknown.github.io/_posts/2021-07-14-08A_WebmappingElectionData.md

 # Useful links

-* How to use the [Albers USA projection in Mapbox](https://www.mapbox.com/elections/albers-usa-projection-style).
 * [Dirty Reprojections blog post](https://developmentseed.org/blog/2016-12-15-dirty-reprojectors) from Development Seed, and its [Github repository](https://github.com/developmentseed/dirty-reprojectors).
 * Adding a [raster image to a Mabox map](https://docs.mapbox.com/mapbox-gl-js/example/image-on-a-map/).